The Plane Train: History

+1970s: Planning

 The airport began planning the current terminal facility in the late 1960s.
 A people mover system had always been in the plan to transport passengers over the facility's long distances, which included hubs for Delta Air Lines and the now-defunct Eastern Air Lines.

 An early design for the terminal included an east–west roadway system through the center of the complex.
 16 terminals with perpendicular linear concourses would have existed along both sides of the roadway with an elevated people mover running in a loop connecting the terminals.
-This design, which was heavily influenced by Dallas/Fort Worth International Airport, was scrapped since it was more of a benefit to passengers originating in or terminating in Atlanta, and by then nearly 70% of traffic through the airport was connecting from one flight to another.
+This design was eventually scrapped since it was more of a benefit to passengers originating in or terminating in Atlanta, and by then nearly 70% of traffic through the airport was connecting from one flight to another.

 By 1973, the terminal's design was revised to its current layout, which used a landside/airside design made popular by Tampa International Airport.
-The people mover would connect the landside terminal with parallel linear airside concourses with a stop at each concourse.
-Initially, the plan was for the people mover to connect the concourses in an exposed trench similar to the original AirTrans system at Dallas/Fort Worth International Airport.
+The people mover would connect the landside concourse with parallel linear airside concourses with a stop at each concourse.
+Initially, the plan was for the people mover to connect the concourses in an exposed trench similar to the original AirTrans system at Dallas/Fort Worth International Airport (DFW).
 Bridges over the people mover would have connected the aircraft ramps on either side.
-In 1975, a winter storm in the Dallas/Fort Worth area brought that system to a stand-still.
+In 1975, a winter storm made DFW's system temporarily inoperable.
 Since Atlanta was vulnerable to similar conditions, the design was changed to have the people mover system fully underground to protect it from the elements.
 This would also eliminate the need for taxiway bridges.

+1980–1994: Opening and early years

 Construction began on the current terminal facility in 1977.
 The terminal opened to the public on September 21, 1980, along with the Plane Train (which did not have an official name at the time).
+The initial system consisted of the six stations from the terminal (now the Domestic Terminal) up to Concourse D. A maintenance facility was built just beyond Concourse D station.
 The system was built by the Westinghouse Electric Corporation, who supplied the system's initial fleet of C-100 vehicles.
-The initial system consisted of the six stations from the terminal (now the Domestic Terminal) up to Concourse D.

-In 1994, the system was extended with a new station for Concourse E (which was constructed for international flights in preparation for the 1996 Summer Olympics, which were held in Atlanta).
+It initially operated with six trains in both two and three-car configurations.
+By 1983, all trains were operating with three cars.
+The layout of the current terminal was so well received, it was largely replicated at Denver International Airport in 1995 with Westinghouse installing a nearly identical people mover system there as well.

+In 1991, Concourse C closed temporarily after Eastern Air Lines ceased operations.
+For part of the closure, trains skipped Concourse C station.
+Concourse C reopened in 1992.